franktopel/knockout-book/markdown/1 Introduction to the [Knockout.js] MVVM library.md

 ##1.3 Observable and computed values

-The second example shows the basic concept that ties a viewmodel to a view.
+The second example shows observable and computed properties for a dynamic view.
 Find the snippets in Codepen.io here: <http://codepen.io/DirtyHerby/pen/epPbRr>

 ### View (HTML with declarative bindings)